lilianalillyy/t470s-uefi-unlock/readme.md

 ## Disclaimer

 I do not take any responsibility for the damage that may be caused to your device.
-Doing this will void your laptop's warranty, so if your device is still in warranty, try asking a local authorized Lenovo repair shop whether they can unlock it.
+Doing this will void your laptop's warranty.

 ### If you can boot to your OS